 7. “Asusu” by DK Kwenye Beat

 This song done by Kenyan artist DK Kwenye beat was released a few months ago.
 It is currently one of the most downloaded songs in Kenya as well as the rest of East Africa.
-The song talks about the hardship in life with the case point of the song being a fund-raising to help a person in need of medical attention gone bad.
+The song talks about the hardship in life with the case point of the song being a failed fundraising aimed at helping a person in need of medical attention.

 8. “Joto Hasira” By Lady JayDee and Professor Jay